Australian cricket team in India in 2000–01: Third Test

 The teams arrived in Chennai for the deciding Third Test, and Australia's batsmen again seized control after winning the toss, reaching 340/3 on the second morning.
 Then, Australian captain Steve Waugh padded away a delivery from Harbhajan.
 The ball spun back into Waugh's stumps, who pushed the ball away with his glove, becoming only the sixth batsman in Tests to be given out "handled the ball".
 Waugh's dismissal instigated another Australian batting collapse, losing 6 wickets for 51 runs to be bowled out for 391, with Harbhajan taking all six in a spell of 6/26, to finish with 7/133.
-After India's batsmen gained a first-innings lead of 110, the Australian batsmen were again unable to cope with Harbhajan in the second innings, who took 8/84 to end with match figures of 15/217.
+After India's batsmen gained a first-innings lead of 110 on the back of a third consecutive Chennai Test hundred by Sachin Tendulkar, the Australian batsmen were again unable to cope with Harbhajan in the second innings, who took 8/84 to end with match figures of 15/217.
 India appeared to be heading for an easy victory at 101/2 chasing 155, before losing 6/50 to be 151/8.
 Perhaps fittingly, Harbhajan walked to the crease, and struck the winning runs.

 He was named man of the match and man of the series, having taken 32 wickets in the series, when none of his team-mates managed more than 3.
 The Wisden 100 study conducted by Wisden in 2002 rated all four of Harbhajan's efforts in the Second and Third Tests in the top 100 bowling performances of all time, the most for any bowler.
 He paid tribute to his father, who had died just six months earlier.
 His performance led to him usurping Anil Kumble's position as India's first-choice spinner.